ValdemarQ/stay-in-touch/README.md

 Vilnius School of AI (Class D Project)

 ## About
 App helps to Stay in touch with hundreds of people.
 To Have Great Relationships, Always Make the First Move.
 The meaning is simple: if you can help the relationship, then do it.
 This app just does that, helps you keep strong and healthy relations.

+### Usage:

 Simply add people you want to keep in touch into the following lists, and system will remind you to contact them on the right dates by sending email.

 **A list**: Very important people.
 Contact every three weeks (21 days).